infojunkie/quizzical/README.md

     question: ref(question)
     answer: json // answer structure depends on the type of question
     started: timestamp // time at which the question was started by the student
-    answered: timestamp // time at whice the answer was submitted by the student
+    submitted: timestamp // time at whice the answer was submitted by the student
     passed: boolean
   }]
 }

 student: {
   name: text
-  courses: [{
+  enrollments: [{
     course: ref(course)
     enrolled: timestamp
     goal: int // current daily goal